 Margo Vansynghel has been a writer as long as she can remember.
 Even before straying from the Belgian seaside (where she was born) to pursue degrees in Art History and Journalism, she worked as a newspaper and magazine journalist and critic, and still does today.
-When she’s not writing, reading or seeking refuge in museums and galleries, you can find her behind a camera, shouting at heedless car drivers from her bike or documenting conditions in homeless camps.
+When she’s not writing, reading or seeking refuge in museums and galleries, you can find her behind a camera or shouting at heedless car drivers from her bike.

 Petric creates immersive experiences that get at the core of shared experience.
 Her newest installation, 'We Are All Made of Light,' hints at our interconnectedness.

 Paula Boggs is not only an army veteran and corporate lawyer but also a noted philanthropist and fundraiser, not to mention a performing musician and in-demand public speaker.

 Studio e's vibrant group exhibition of Northwest artists runs concurrently with Seattle Art Fair.
 (A golf cart will be running back and forth!)

 On the occasion of the 150th anniversary of Curtis’ birth, a vast and at times splendid show at the Seattle Art Museum, 'Double Exposure: Edward S. Curtis, Marianne Nicolson, Tracy Rector, Will Wilson' grapples with his problematic legacy.